-As Bergen County residents, particularly those living near wooded or marshy areas, take to the trails for nature hikes or spend time doing yard work during the warmer months of April-October, there's always the chance that they might encounter one of the 22 species of snakes found in New Jersey.
-The good news is that Bergen County area residents are much more likely to encounter one of the region's non-venomous species, such as the common eastern garter snake or the black racer, than they are to ever run into a poisonous snake.
+Everything You Need to Know About Venomous Snakes in the Bergen County-North Jersey Area: As Bergen County residents take to the trails for nature hikes or spend time doing yard work during the warmer months of April-October, there’s always the chance they might encounter one of the 22 species of snakes found in New Jersey.
+The good news is that Bergen County area residents are much more likely to encounter one of the region’s non-venomous species, such as the common eastern garter snake or the black racer, than they are to ever run into a poisonous snake.

 We have two venomous snakes that can be found in Bergen County.
 Both the northern copperhead and the timber rattlesnake are reclusive and shy, but each will defend itself if threatened.
 Fortunately, you have a greater chance of being struck by lightning than of ever being bitten by one of these venomous snakes.